Thank you kindly, Kati, for inviting me to guest post on your wonderful and informative site that helps nurses be the best they can be. I’m honored.

 - Not making eye contact during interview confident candidates get the job

-- Not having knowledge of the company at time of interview savvy candidates are prepared
+- Not having knowledge of the company at the time of interview savvy candidates are prepared

 4. Smart Resumes Stand Out